 On Intermediate Payments

-How should the rate intermediate payments be handled for both fixed income securities and equities?
+How should the rate in intermediate payments be handled for both fixed income securities and equities?

-The SMPG decided that the interest period and the rate on which the interest payment is based on, or the current rate (for a floating rate note) should be supplied.
+The interest period and the rate on which the interest payment is based on, or the current rate (for a floating rate note) should be supplied.

 The interest rate for the interest period is indicated using the “Interest Rate Used for Payment” element [seq.
 E2 - :92a::INTP <> E2 / RateAndAmountDetails / InterestRateUsedForPayment].
 The method of interest calculation may be supplied.